When many people first hear the word “aerospace,” they think of jets and rockets, but the aerospace business is much more varied than that.

 Make sure each page looks neat and professional, too.
 You might want to add your company logo, special heading fonts or bullet points, or colored page borders to make the pages more visually appealing.
 Print your proposal for hand delivery or package it into a PDF for delivery via email.
 Use whichever method is most likely to appeal to your potential client.
 Sometimes making an extra effort to send a proposal via special messenger or delivering it yourself can make a big impression that will help you beat the competition.

 If you're in the aerospace business, you know all about efficient use of tools.
 So you may be interested to know that there's a product called Proposal Kit that is designed to make writing business proposals faster and easier.
-It contains hundreds of topic templates, including all the ones mentioned above.
+It contains thousands of topic templates, including all the ones mentioned above.
 Each template is professionally formatted and contains instructions and suggestions for content, so you'll never sit staring at a blank word processing screen and wondering what to write.

 Proposal Kit also contains dozens of sample proposals, which you can peruse for inspiration about what your proposal might look and sound like.
 There are even basic contracts you can adapt for your own use, and of course, loads of instructions and useful articles.
 It's not only for writing proposals, either; all the topics and formats work wonderfully for reports and all kinds of business documents.
 Proposal Kit is a great tool that will help you efficiently produce business proposals and other documents.